In which Citizen Jim arrives in full costume to make sure Chicken Sheets knows it’s Pride Week, and to make sure she’s “still queer.”

 Thinking about Derbyshire made me smile at the thought of Delia Derbyshire before I started to think about Lloyd Cole, who I’m pretty sure is from Derbyshire, and this reminded me how happy I was that Lloyd had a new album coming out on July 29 [Ed.
 Note: I found later I had the date wrong: so what?], which made me remember waking up at four in the morning on July 29 in 1981 during the summer vacation between sixth and seventh grade so I could watch the royal wedding of Prince Charles and Lady Diana Spencer.

 That made me think about summer vacation from school and how much I wish we had a two-month break from work each summer, which brought me back to dreading the fact that I would have to work on Saturday and Sunday of the upcoming week.
 God knows I love hanging out with those old people, but I think I love hanging out with them more Monday through Friday with Saturday and Sunday to recover from all that hanging out.

-My thoughts went on like that for quite some time, the hundred hands of my brain reaching out and grasping at and letting go of each white hot rung of the elaborate set of monkey bars that took up the majority of my head space.
+My thoughts went on like that for quite some time, the hundred hands of my brain reaching out and grasping at and letting go of each white-hot rung of the elaborate set of monkey bars that took up the majority of my headspace.

 But then I heard the tiny bell affixed to the gate on my fence in the yard and knew that someone had entered the fenced-in area and that now I had a visitor who might maybe distract me from all these distractions.
-I went to the door and opened it widely, smiling at whomever I might find standing there getting ready to knock.
+I went to the door and opened it wide, smiling at whomever I might find standing there getting ready to knock.